India’s path to SaaS leadership is clear, but challenges remain – TechCrunch

-Software-as-a-Service is one of the most important sectors in tech today.
+Software as a service is one of the most important sectors in tech today.
 While its transformative potential was quite clear before the pandemic, the sudden pivot to distributed workforces caused interest in SaaS products to skyrocket as medium and large enterprises embraced digital and remote sales processes, significantly expanding their utility.

 This phenomenon is global, but India in particular has the opportunity to take its SaaS momentum to the next level.
 The Indian SaaS industry is projected to generate revenue of $50 billion to $70 billion and win 4%-6% of the global SaaS market by 2030, creating as much as $1 trillion in value, according to a report by SaaSBOOMi and McKinsey.